 RV Sofas and Sleepers

-And again, keep upholstery choices in mind when shopping for this piece of RV furniture.
-Leather is lovely… until you’re trying to get your Netflix on in pajama shorts during the high summer months.
+Again, keep upholstery choices in mind when shopping for this piece of RV furniture.
+Leather is lovely… until you’re trying to Netflix in pajama shorts during the high summer months.

 RV Tables and Dinettes

 RV dining areas come in a couple of different configurations.
-You might have a table with separate, individual chairs, or a booth-style dinette with plush, upholstered benches (as pictured above).
+You might have a table with separate, individual chairs, or a booth-style dinette with plush, upholstered benches.

 Those benches might open up to reveal under-bench storage, or fold down to create an additional sleeping space.
-But the bottom line is, you’ll need to figure out which of these different styles of dinette is best for you.
+The bottom line is you’ll need to figure out which of these different styles of dinette is best for you.

 RV Beds and Mattresses

-If there’s one piece of RV furniture you’ll want to replace ASAP, it’s likely to be your mattress.
-And fortunately, it’s one of the easiest replacements to make — all you have to do is pick up the old one and pull it out of the rig.
+If there’s one piece of RV furniture you’ll want to replace ASAP, it’s likely your mattress.
+Fortunately, it’s one of the easiest replacements to make — all you have to do is pick up the old one and pull it out of the rig.

-However, you need to pay close attention to your existing mattress’s measurements.
-RV mattresses aren’t sized the same as their standard counterparts, usually shaving off a few inches of length or width to accommodate an RV’s abbreviated footprint.
+However, you need to pay close attention to your existing mattress measurements.
+RV mattresses aren’t sized the same as their standard counterparts, and they usually have a few inches of length or width shaved off to make more room.

-Additionally, if you have slide-outs in your bedroom, you may need to look for a mattress that’s foldable to ensure those mechanisms will have room to work.
-Also keep in mind any additional bedroom furniture, like your night stands or RV end tables, which will impose additional limitations on the dimensions of your mattress.
+Additionally, if you have slide-outs in your bedroom, you may need to look for a mattress that’s foldable to ensure those mechanisms will work.
+Keep in mind any additional bedroom furniture, like your nightstands or RV end tables, which will impose additional limitations on your mattress size.
 The same goes for non-traditional configurations, like bunkhouses.